aaquib90/questit/docs/browser-runtime.md

 ## Best Practices

 - Assume pure browser execution; avoid Node-only APIs or server-based helpers unless explicitly provided.
+- Prefer the provided `questit-ui-*` classes or `kit.ui.templates` helpers so the tool matches the workbench’s shadcn design.
 - Wrap asynchronous work in `try/catch` and forward errors with `window.dispatchEvent(new CustomEvent('questit:tool-error', { detail }))`.
 - Keep DOM queries defensive (`document.querySelector(...) ||` fallback) so reruns after `resetTool()` do not crash.
 - Reuse the event bus for polling, cross-component coordination, or bridging to external widgets instead of global variables.
 - Use `safeFetch` when hitting external APIs to inherit timeouts and retries automatically.

 Refer to `src/delivery/browser-kit.js` and `src/delivery/render-handler.js` for the authoritative implementation details.

+## Verifying Styling

+- In `public/test.html`, call `window.questit.kit.ui.templates.button('Test')` to inspect the rendered button inside a generated tool.
+- Ensure custom HTML uses the `questit-ui-*` classes; mismatches will stand out immediately against the shadcn base theme.
+- When debugging, toggle the questit debug panel and confirm the tool inherits the current color theme (light/dark/base hue).